 Consequences of reusing a prohibited company name

-If a person acts in contravention of Section 216, they could face imprisonment, a fine, or both.
+If a person acts in contradiction of Section 216 of the Insolvency Act 1986, they could face imprisonment, a fine, or both.
 In addition to this, directors of the new company, having operated under a prohibited name, would lose the privilege of limited liability.
 This means that the directors involved would personally incur any company debts accumulated during the time they were involved.

 Exceptions that may allow you to reuse a company name

 Below we look at three exemptions that may allow you to reuse a company name.
-We would always advise you seek clarification for your own circumstances from experienced Wilson Field consultants.
+We would always advise you speak to a licensed insolvency practice, such as ourselves, before making any decisions.

 - Pre-pack liquidation

-A person/company can purchase the whole (or substantially the whole) business, including the trading name, under arrangements made by the insolvency practitioner appointed to it.
+A person/company can purchase the whole business, including the trading name, under arrangements made by the insolvency practitioner appointed to it.
+This is also known as a phoenix company.
 Notices must be sent to all creditors of the insolvent company within 28 days of the date of acquisition and it must also be published in the Gazette.
-If you are considering liquidating your company and buying it in a pre-pack sale to pay off creditors and start afresh, contact Wilson Field and we can advise you on how to retain your company name.

 - Apply to court for ‘leave’